-- medical symptoms related to vibrations (such as tingling, numbress, and white or blue fingers), seek medical attention as soon as possible. - vibration-related injury. - 3.
-Wear suitable gloves to reduce the vibration effects on the user. - 5.
+- 1. Anyone using vibrating tools regularly or for an extended period should first be examined by a doctor and then have regular medical checkups to ensure medical problems are not being caused by or worsened from tool use.
+Pregnant women or people who have impaired blood circulation to the hands, past hand injuries, nervous system disorders, diabetes or Raynaud's Disease should not use these tools.
+If you feel any medical symptoms related to vibrations (such as tingling, numbness, and white or blue fingers), seek medical attention as soon as possible. - 2.
+Do not smoke during use.
+Nicotine reduces the blood flow to the hands and fingers, increasing the risk of vibration-related injury. - 3.
+Wear suitable gloves to reduce the vibration effects on the user. - 4.
+Use tools with the lowest amount of vibration when there is a choice between different processes. - 5.
 Do not use for extended periods.
 Take frequent breaks when using these tools. - 6.
 Let the tool do the work.
-Grip tool as lightly as possible (while still keeping safe control of it.) - tool immediately.
+Grip tool as lightly as possible (while still keeping safe control of it.) - 7.
+To reduce vibration, maintain tool as explained in this manual.
+If abnormal vibrations occur, stop using this tool immediately.